LukeHenry04/CSE168_websites/FinalWriteup.md

 ![3](https://github.com/LukeHenry04/CSE168_websites/blob/main/SMOKE_GravBuoy_Rise.gif?raw=true)

 Both of the gifs above demonstrate the effects of advection, where the smoke moves along with the velocity field.
 The second gif shows viscosity, gravity and bouyancy forces applied as well.
+The main reason it does not look like smoke is because it lacks the pressure correction term from the Navier Stokes equation for incompressible fluids.

 The Navier Stokes Equation for Incompressible Fluids with constant viscosity is: